msupply-foundation/conforma-web-app/documentation/internal/Level-1-Review-And-LOQ.md

 `latestApplicationResponse` is different to `previousApplicationResponse` where `previousApplicationResponse` is linked to non confirm `reviewResponse`

-**review** can be submitted as `LOQ` or `Non-conform` when at least review_response is marked as `decline`.
-Otherwise submission of `Conform` can be made if ALL assigned visible latest application responses have `approve` status review responses.
+**review** can be submitted as `LIST_OF_QUESTIONS` or `NON_CONFORM` when at least review_response is marked as `decline`.
+Otherwise can only be submitted as `CONFORM` if ALL assigned visible latest application responses have `approve` status review responses.

-One thing to note, since we always look at latest application response and it's linked review response, we guarantee that all new changes by applicant will be re-reviewed
+One thing to note, since we always look at latest application response and it's linked review response, we guarantee that all new changes by applicant will be re-reviewed.

 ## Structure